burgil/supe-project-creator/README.md

 Easily serve your project using the built-in web server that supports HTTP/1.1 for development.
 This allows quick local testing of your project with minimal setup.

 ### 5. **AI Demo Integration**
-Explore the potential of AI with our pre-configured demo, which features an object detection system that can recognize items in images—ideal for machine learning demonstrations or real-world AI projects.
+Explore the potential of AI with our pre-configured demo, which features an object detection system that can recognize items in images - ideal for machine learning demonstrations or real-world AI projects.

 ### 6. **Blazing-Fast Performance**
 Experience fast startup times and intelligent browser handling that optimizes your workflow, allowing you to focus more on development and less on configuration.